sonuoha/BuildUSD/README.md

 ```

 Units and Geospatial
-- Per-file stages author metersPerUnit as needed; WGS84 (lon/lat/height) are authored on /World as Double attributes:
+- Per-file stages author WGS84 reference on /World and /World/Geospatial (OmniGeospatial referencePosition).
+Projected anchors are stored as `ifc:anchorProjected` customData.
-  - cesium:georeferenceOrigin:longitude, cesium:georeferenceOrigin:latitude, cesium:georeferenceOrigin:height
 - Federated masters created via `buildusd.federate` are authored with metersPerUnit=1.0 (meters).
 Payloads are not rescaled; a log line indicates alignment or mismatch.

 Geo Anchoring
-- Conversion and federation expose `--anchor-mode` controlling how /World is aligned. `local` anchors to the per-file base point, `site` aligns to the shared site base point, and `none` leaves /World unchanged (default).
+- Conversion and federation expose `--anchor-mode` controlling how /World is aligned. `local` anchors to IfcSite placement, `basepoint` anchors to PBP/SP, and `none` leaves /World unchanged.
-- The manifest can define `defaults.shared_site_base_point` and per-master/per-file overrides via `shared_site_base_point`.
-When `--anchor-mode site` is used, resolution falls back through file → master → defaults → repo fallback → (0,0,0).
-- If `local` anchoring is requested but a file lacks its own base point, the pipeline automatically falls back to `site` (never leaves /World unanchored unless `none` is specified).
-- Geodetic metadata (lon/lat/height) is derived from the chosen anchor (using `pyproj` when available) and written on the instance layer prim (not `/World`) alongside the traditional `ifc:` attributes; metersPerUnit remains 1.0.
+- Geodetic metadata (lon/lat/height) is derived from the chosen anchor (using `pyproj` when available) and written on /World and /World/Geospatial alongside the `ifc:` attributes; metersPerUnit remains 1.0.
-- Example invocations: `python -m buildusd --anchor-mode site ...` for conversion, `python -m buildusd --anchor-mode none ...` to leave stages unanchored, and `python -m buildusd.federate --anchor-mode site ...` to keep federated masters aligned in the same frame.
+- Example invocations: `python -m buildusd --anchor-mode basepoint ...` for conversion, `python -m buildusd --anchor-mode none ...` to leave stages unanchored, and `python -m buildusd.federate --anchor-mode basepoint ...` to keep federated masters aligned in the same frame.

 IFC Metadata as USD Attributes
 - IFC psets/qtos are authored as attributes (not customData) using: